 I love cutting open a red cabbage to reveal its intricate layers of tightly packed purple and white leaves.
 While there is nothing glamorous about braised red cabbage, it is deliciously wholesome, nutrient dense, and a versatile side for rich meat dishes such as roast beef, pork or chicken.
 Goes brilliantly well with banger and mash (sausages and mashed potatoes) as well.
 Red wine or cider vinegar is added to the cabbages for tartness; and apple for sweetness.
-Any leftover braised cabbages can be warmed up quickly in the microwave and they are good eaten cold like a salad.
+Any leftover braised cabbages can be warmed up quickly in the microwave.
+They are good eaten cold like a salad or pile them up on crusty bread to make an Italian bruschetta.

 Serves 6